T levels and the Post 16 Skills Plan

 Here are some relevant articles you might like to check out:

 The Prevent Duty isn't about preventing people from having religious, political or other views.
 It's about preventing them from being radicalised and drawn into terrorism.

-You should be required to attend a training session at your organisation to ensure you are up to date with the requirements.
+You should be required to attend a training session at your organisation to ensure that you are up to date with the requirements.
 Following it will be part of your job role.